 Below is a checklist for Unit Coordinators to work through to ensure that a rolled over course has been updated to the minimum required standard.
 An expanded checklist and instructions can be found below:

-• Step 3: Remove unwanted copies from your new course [more]
+- Step 3: Remove unwanted content from your new course [more]

 Step 1: Close down last year’s sensitive course information and assessments